gdemos01/YoutubeVideoIdeasGeneratorAI/README.md

 This AI uses Natural Language Processing to generate new YouTube video titles / ideas?
 It was trained using 20000 video titles collected from some of the most popular YouTube channels.

 ### YouTube Video with Process and Results: PENDING
+### Try the AI on this link: https://theaimango.com/youtubeideasai/

 ## How to use